gomathishankar28/ms1_bentovanindia/README.md

 	1. Log in to GitHub and locate the Milestone-Project-1 Repository.
     2. At the top of the Repository, click on the "Settings" Button on the menu.
     3. Scroll down the Settings page and find the "GitHub Pages" Section.
-	4. Under "Source", click on the dropdown called "None" and select "main" branch.
+	4. Under "Source", click on the dropdown called "None" and select "main" branch and subsequently choose the next folder as root and click on Save.
-	  The page will automatically refresh.
+	  The page will automatically refresh.""
-	5. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+	5. Scroll back down through the page to locate the now published site link In the "GitHub Pages" section, you should see  ""Your site is published at"with the link highlighted in green.

 *	**To fork the GitHub Repository**